At least 235 teachers in Western Visayas resigned in 2024, according to the Department of Education (DepEd) 6.

 Division offices of DepEd and the schools have Learning Continuity Plan in place to deal with the vacancy, Escullar said.

 Escullar could not, however, tell whether the number of teachers quitting went up or down compared to previous years, as the agency does not have the data yet.
-But the number of teachers who have resigned is relatively small, Escullar added, compared to the total number of teachers in the region at over 78,000 or about 0.30 percent.
+But the number of teachers who have resigned is relatively small, Escullar added, compared to the total number of teachers in the region at over 78,000, or only about 0.30 percent.